Google launches Twitter workaround for Egypt

-"The government is spreading rumours of fear and of burglary and of violence," said one of the messages from an English speaker.
+"The government is spreading rumors of fear and of burglary and of violence," said one of the messages from an English speaker.
 "The only incidence of theft and burglary are done by the police themselves."

 Google listed the following numbers for people to use the service: +16504194196 or +390662207294 or +97316199855.

 DAVOS, Switzerland - Central banks have done their best to rescue the world economy by printing money and politicians must now act fast to enact structural reforms and pro-investment policies to boost growth, central bankers said on Saturday.